farirpgs/fari-games/_games/charge-rpg.md

 This means that the GM and the players tell a story, and afterwards look at the rules to see if something needs to be resolved using the game's mechanics.

-You can see the mechanics as a box of tools to use as needed.
+You can see the mechanics in Charge as tools in a box to use as needed.
 They resolve situations where you don't know the direct answers to a question.

 **_Will this character find what they are looking for?
 Can that character convince this merchant to talk?
 How will this faction react to this big event? etc._**